ETCLabs/sACN/docs/pages/using_receiver.md

 ETC has extended the sACN standard with a method of tracking priority on a per-address basis.
 This is implemented by sending an alternate START code packet on the same universe periodically - the START code is `0xdd`.
-When receiving a data packet with the start code `0xdd`, the slots in that packet are to be interpreted as a priority value from 1 to 200 for the corresponding slot in the DMX (NULL START code) packets.
+When receiving a data packet with the start code `0xdd`, the values in that packet are to be interpreted as a priority value from 1 to 200 for the corresponding level in the DMX (NULL START code) packets.
 A value of 0 indicates "not sourced", meaning the source is not sending NULL START code data to that slot.
-Likewise, if less than 512 `0xdd` slots are received, then the slots beyond the last `0xdd` slot should also be treated as not sourced.
+Likewise, if less than 512 `0xdd` values are received, then the values beyond the last `0xdd` slot should also be treated as not sourced.
 Receivers which wish to implement the per-address priority extension should make sure that
 #SACN_ETC_PRIORITY_EXTENSION is set to 1, check for the `0xdd` start code, and handle the data
 accordingly.